• Skip to primary navigation

 Pouring coconut milk into a saucepan of tomato soup

 Stir well and crank the heat up to medium high to bring the soup to a boil.
-Then, decrease the heat to maintain a simmer for 10 minutes, stirring occasionally.
+Then, decrease to medium-low heat or enough to maintain a simmer for 10 minutes, stirring occasionally.

 An overhead shot of simmering cream of tomato soup